-Amy Schumer is no stranger to the spotlight — but this summer, it’s not a Netflix special or red carpet that has real estate folks talking.
-It’s her stunning classic Brooklyn Heights townhouse — and more specifically, its recent price cut.
+Amy Schumer is used to being in the spotlight, but this summer it's not a Netflix special or a red carpet that real estate people are talking about.
+It's her beautiful old Brooklyn Heights townhouse, and more specifically, the fact that it just had its price cut.

-The comedian purchased 19 Cranberry Street — a classic Brooklyn Heights mansion featured in Moonstruck.
+The comedian bought 19 Cranberry Street, a classic Brooklyn Heights mansion that was in the movie Moonstruck.

 Image from Google Street View © Google

-Originally listed at $15 million, the price of Schumer’s modern, light-filled home in Brooklyn Heights just took a $1 million haircut.
-The property is still a showstopper, with six bedrooms, a rooftop garden, and views of the Statue of Liberty.
-So what gives?
+The price of Schumer's modern, light-filled home in Brooklyn Heights, which was originally $15 million, just dropped by $1 million.
+The property is still amazing, with six bedrooms, a rooftop garden, and views of the Statue of Liberty.
+So what's going on?

 It’s a great reminder that even celebrities aren’t immune to the realities of the real estate market.